Creek War: Cultural assimilation and religious revival

-The splintering of the Creek peoples along progressive and nativist lines had roots dating back to the eighteenth century, but came to a head after 1811.
+The splintering of the Creek peoples along progressive and nativist lines had roots dating back to the 18th century, but came to a head after 1811.
 (Note: Thrower.
 "Casualties and Consequences of the Creek War," in Tohopeka: Rethinking the Creek War & the War of 1812) Red Stick militancy was a response to the economic and cultural crises in Creek society caused by the adoption of Western trade goods and culture.
-From the 16th century, the Creeks had formed successful trade alliances with European empires, but the drastic fall in the price of deerskin from 1783 to 1793 made it more difficult for individuals to repay their debt, while at the same time the assimilation process made American goods more necessary.
-The Red Sticks particularly resisted the "civilization" programs administered by the U.S. Indian agent Benjamin Hawkins, who had stronger alliances among the towns of the Lower Creek.
-Some of the "progressive" Creek began to adopt American farming practices as their game disappeared, and as more Anglo settlers assimilated into Creek towns and families.
+From the 16th century, the Creeks had formed successful trade alliances with European empires, but the drastic fall in the price of deerskin from 1783 to 1793 made repayment of their debts more difficult for individuals, while at the same time the assimilation process made American goods more necessary.
+The Red Sticks particularly resisted the "civilization" programs administered by U.S. Indian agent Benjamin Hawkins, who had stronger alliances among the towns of the Lower Creek.
+Some of the "progressive" Creek began to adopt American farming practices as their game disappeared and as more Anglo settlers assimilated into Creek towns and families.

 Leaders of the Lower Creek towns in present-day Georgia included Bird Tail King (Fushatchie Mico) of Cusseta, Little Prince (Tustunnuggee Hopoi) of Broken Arrow, and William McIntosh (Tunstunuggee Hutkee, White Warrior) of Coweta.
-Many of the most prominent Creek chiefs before the Creek War were "mixed-bloods", like William McGillivray and William McIntosh (who were on opposing sides of the Creek Civil War).
+Many of the most prominent Creek chiefs before the Creek War were "mixed bloods", like William McGillivray and William McIntosh (who were on opposing sides of the Creek Civil War).

 Before the Creek War and the War of 1812, most U.S. politicians saw removal to be the only alternative to the assimilation of native peoples into Western culture.
-The Creeks, on the other hand, blended their own culture with adopted trade goods and political terms, and had no intention of abandoning their land.
+The Creeks, though, blended their own culture with adopted trade goods and political terms, and had no intention of abandoning their land.